 Sometimes the most uncomfortable situations are the ones that we learn and grow from the most.

 Dr. Funk, a chiropractor who recently embarked on a two-year sabbatical, is more than just a book-lover.
-She is what you might call a “seeker,” and I was honored that she invited me to be a part of this project.
+She is what you might call a “seeker,” and I was honored that she invited me to be a part of her project.

-All things considered, though, I was pretty proud of myself for getting through the interview–for speaking candidly about the influences and beliefs that prompted me to write the book.
+All things considered, though, I was proud of myself for getting through the interview–for speaking candidly about the influences and beliefs that prompted me to write the book.
 For speaking my inner truth and expressing myself authentically.

 Leaning into discomfort isn’t necessarily easy, but it certainly reminds us that we’re alive.